fxapp/fxapp/README.md

 #### `response.custom`

 Skip the default logic for sending the response body.
-Make sure you provide `customFx` to handle this response or the request will hang for the client.
+Make sure you provide [`requestFx`](#requestfx) to handle this response or the request will hang for the client.

 #### `response.json`